Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Building of the original pier began in 1818 (once again with convict labor, resulting in the loss of many lives due to the savage sea).
 Although construction continued all through the day and night, it took 38 years to complete.

-3. Enjoy Bathers Way Coastal Walk
+Bathers Way Coastal Walk

-📍 Google Maps | Phone: +61 2 4974 6000 | Hours: 24 Hours Open daily
+📍 Google Maps | Phone: +61 2 4974 6000 | Website | Hours: 24 Hours Open daily

 This beautiful 5 km trail is one of Newcastle’s best and most famous walks.
 While it takes around two hours to get from Nobbys Headland to Glenrock Reserve, I highly suggest stopping at places along the way – many of them are on this list!

-If you are lucky, seeing a pod of dolphins is not uncommon in Newcastle and some viewpoints along Bathers Way offer your best chances.
+If you are lucky, seeing a pod of dolphins is not uncommon and some viewpoints along Bathers Way offer your best chances.
 If you’re visiting during the winter months, keep an eye out for migrating whales as well!

-4. Swim in the Bogey Hole
+Bogey Hole

 📍 Google Maps | Website

 While getting to this lovely little swimming hole is now easier, getting in can be dangerous.
 High swells can send water surging over the rock which forms a barricade from the ocean.
-For this reason, visiting at low tide can make it a little safer, but always be on your guard.
+For this reason, visiting at low tide can make it a little safer, but always be on guard.

-5. Have a Picnic at King Edward Park
+King Edward Park

 📍 Google Maps | Phone: +61 2 4974 2807 | Website | Hours: 7 am – 6 pm daily

 Newcastle’s King Edward Park is wonderful picnic location for the whole family.
-Pack some sandwiches or have an Australian style BBQ at one of the public hot plates.
+Pack some sandwiches or have an Australian-style BBQ at one of the public hot plates.

 Large open fields provide plenty of room for children to run or for a traditional game of backyard cricket.
-Another iconic place to see in Newcastle is situated in the heart of King Edward Park, the beautifully preserved Victorian Rotunda.
+Another iconic place to see is situated in the heart of King Edward Park, the beautifully preserved Victorian Rotunda.

-A short walk from the center of the park finds the World War 2 sites of Shepards Hill Battery and Gunner’s Cottage along with stunning views of the Newcastle coastline.
+A short walk from the center of the park finds the World War 2 sites of Shepards Hill Battery and Gunner’s Cottage along with stunning views of the coastline.

 A great spot for the whole family, with plenty of grass to relax on, and room for kids to run till their heart’s content.

-6. Swim at One of Newcastle’s Golden Beaches
+Newcastle’s Golden Beaches

 Australia is renowned for its stunning beaches for good reason — and Newcastle is a prime example of that.
 Spending just a few hours around Newcastle, you will most likely encounter more than one beach.